MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 }
 ```

+**HOLD UP** What is `<T>`?
+What is `< >` and what is this `T`?

+The generic version of the function uses a placeholder type name (called `T` , in this case) instead of an actual type name (such as Int , String , or Double).
+The `< >` are what makes the class generic.

+> [info]
+> Generic code enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.
+You can write code that avoids duplication and expresses its intent in a clear, abstracted manner.
+>
+> You can read more about generics [here](https://docs.swift.org/swift-book/LanguageGuide/Generics.html)

 And an `enum` to define all the errors we wish to handle in code.

 > [action]
 > Create an enum `EndPointError` and add this inside the `NetworkManager` class